kenybapin/kubernetes-cluster-vagrant-ansible/README.md

 ```
 - Then, reboot your machine.

-:warning: Unfortunately, WSL2 is not compatible with Vagrant.
-You'll have to disable WSL2 + Hyper-V, then revert your WSL dist. to WSL1
+`Unfortunately, WSL2 is not compatible with Vagrant.
+You'll have to disable WSL2 + Hyper-V, then revert your WSL dist. to WSL1`

 **2. Check** : In your HOME dir, create a new VirtualBox VM